About Twiggs County

 Property & Public Records

-Property and land records in Twiggs County are maintained by the Clerk of Superior Court, who serves as the ex-officio County Recorder of Deeds.
-The Clerk's office is located at 425 Railroad Street, Jeffersonville, GA 31044, and can be reached at (478) 945-3350.
+Property and land records in Twiggs County are maintained by the Clerk of Superior Court, who is the ex-officio Clerk of Superior Court of Deeds.
+The Clerk's office is located at 425 Railroad Street, Jeffersonville, GA 31044, and can be contacted through the office’s website.
 Available records include warranty deeds, quitclaim deeds, security deeds (mortgages), liens, lis pendens, easements, right-of-way documents, plat maps, and other instruments affecting real property.
-Georgia law requires that documents conveying or encumbering real property be recorded in the county where the land is located.
+Georgia law requires that documents conveying or encumbering real property be recorded in Twiggs County where the land is located.

 • Users can search by name, property description, or document type, with images of recorded documents available for viewing and printing for a per-page fee.